 Article 31 - Committees

 31.1.
-The Executive Board may establish and disband Committees as consulting bodies of EUROSAF with specific aims, tasks, and duties, setting the terms of reference and the rules governing their activities, including their duration.
+The Executive Board may establish and disband Committees, Commissions, and Working Parties as consulting bodies of EUROSAF with specific aims, tasks, and duties, setting the terms of reference and the rules governing their activities, including their duration.

 31.2.
-The Chairperson and the Members of such Committees shall be approved by the Executive Board upon proposal by the President.
+The chairperson and the members of such bodies shall be approved by the Executive Board upon proposal by the President.

 31.4.
-The following 5 (five) Committees shall be established by the Executive Board and maintained permanently:
+A Legal Committee shall be established by the Executive Board and maintained permanently.

 31.5.
-The Members may nominate candidates with the necessary qualifications for such Committees.
+The Members may nominate candidates with the necessary qualifications for such bodies.